 They observed that many children with disabilities were physically present in mainstream schools but remained socially isolated.
 A child might sit in the same classroom as 29 peers yet spend every breaktime alone, eat lunch without conversation, and never be chosen for group work.
 Circle of Friends was designed to address this social inclusion gap by giving peers a structured role in building connections.

-Newton, Taylor, and Wilson subsequently adapted and popularised the approach in the UK during the 1990s, where it became widely used in schools supporting children with special educational needs.
-Their adaptation introduced the regular weekly meeting format and the structured facilitator role that UK schools now consider standard practice.
+Newton, Taylor, and Wilson popularised the approach in the UK during the 1990s.
+Schools widely used it to support learners with special needs.
+Their adaptation brought weekly meetings and a facilitator role.
+These became standard practice in UK schools.

 Step-by-step process for implementing Circle of Friends peer support intervention in classrooms